Inventories are dead capital and cost money.

 Although all companies, including SMEs, today use ERP-systems, the level of inventory employed is still quite high.

 Although the ERP-systems try to support the planners, they rarely offer sufficient analysis functions and tools for the optimization of strategic inventory problems.
 In addition, the required analytical effort can often not be provided by the companies themselves, as daily business does not allow time for this.

 Our project experiences prove time and again that a large part of the inventories and the related costs can be reduced with relatively little effort while at the same time ensuring product availability.

-Our Analyses show significant potentials for savings
+Our Inventory Management Analysis shows significant potentials for savings

 To identify potential for improvement, we structure materials according to importance and predictability in a so-called situation analysis.
 The criteria used are, for example, the share of sales, the inventory level, the service level, but also article characteristics like trends or seasonality.
 This information then flows into an ABC-XYZ analysis and allows the articles to be structured or grouped accordingly.
 For each article group, suitable planning and replenishment strategies as well as precisely adjusted planning and scheduling parameters are determined by means of simulation and automatic optimization.
 The required stocks are then calculated by simulation.

 On average, our analyses show at least 15% savings potential in 82% of the companies examined.
 In 32% of the analyses, even more than 25% of inventory can be saved.
 The largest cluster with 43% of the companies can reduce inventory between 20 and 25% without affecting product availability (Fig. 2).